cjastone/dump1090.socket30003/README.md

 Provides a visual representation of the range of your RDL-SDR and antenna for ADS-B traffic.

 **rangeview.pl**
-* Reads the flight positions from files in CVS format as output by dump1090 and creates a range/altitude view map.
+* Reads the flight positions from files in CSV format as output by dump1090 and creates a range/altitude view map.
 * The range/altitude view shows the maximum range of your antenna for every altitude zone.
 * KML output support (Google Earth format).

 Corrections and enhancements over original script:
 * Corrects an issue with the original script that results in an error when run
-* Corrects an issue with inaccurate results oh the left-hand half of the map when multiple altitude zones
+* Corrects an issue with inaccurate results on the left-hand half of the map when separated into multiple altitude zones
 * Draws a complete solid outline with internal translucent shading for better viewing in Google Earth
 * Provides time/date stamp and slightly more detailed data in layers
 * Automatically creates a CSV file in the same format as socket30003 output containing "high scores" for the specified number of direction zones